The Logical Song: Background

 "The Logical Song" was written primarily by Roger Hodgson, the lyrics based on his experience of being sent away to boarding school for ten years.
 It was a very personal song for Hodgson; he had worked on the song during soundchecks, and completed the lyrics and arrangement six months before proposing it to the band for the album.
 In 1980, Hodgson was honoured with the Ivor Novello Award from The British Academy of Composers and Songwriters for "The Logical Song" being named the best song both musically and lyrically.

 Hodgson has said of the song's meaning: "'The Logical Song' was born from my questions about what really matters in life.
 Throughout childhood we are taught all these ways to be and yet we are rarely told anything about our true self.
 We are taught how to function outwardly, but not guided to who we are inwardly.
 We go from the innocence and wonder of childhood to the confusion of adolescence that often ends in the cynicism and disillusionment of adulthood.
 In 'The Logical Song', the burning question that came down to its rawest place was 'please tell me who I am', and that's basically what the song is about.
 I think this eternal question continues to hit such a deep chord in people around the world and why it stays so meaningful."

 The lyrics have been said to be a condemnation of an education system focused on categorical jargon as opposed to knowledge and sensitivity.
 Billboard writer David Farrell described the song's theme as a "man lost in the world."
 Ultimate Classic Rock critic Nick DeRiso described the theme as "the loss of childhood idealism."

-According to the 1979 album notes, Supertramp co-founder Rick Davies wrote the vocal harmony on the second chorus, though Hodgson alone is credited with songwriting.